 Echad (one) is the watchword of Israel.
 The Shema (Dt.6:4): “Hear, O Israel!
 The LORD is our God, the LORD is one (echad)!”
 These words are the first declaration taught to Jewish children and the last words on the lips of the dying.
 Praying the Shema affirms God’s authority over heaven and earth.
 He is the Eternal One and the Source of all creation.
 But even more than that, it is a declaration that His people accept and reverence His lofty position over mankind.
 One Day is a return to the beginning, a return to Eden.
 (Is.
 46:10, Rev. 21: 6; 22:13) One Day, there will be a restoration of all things.
 (Acts 3:21) One Day, God will be all in all.
 (1 Cor.
 15:28) One Day, every tear will be wiped away.
 (Rev. 7:17) One Day, YHWH will dwell permanently among men.
 (Rev. 21:3) One Day there will be no more death, no more sorrow, no more pain.
 (Rev. 21:4)

-There are two great commandments (love God/love neighbor), two houses of Israel, two sticks, two sisters, two olive branches, two silver trumpets, two leavened loaves on Shavuot, two cherubim guard Ark of the Covenant, two good spies (Joshua and Caleb), and two witnesses mentioned in the Bible.
+There are two great commandments (love God/love neighbor), two houses of Israel, two sticks, two sisters, two olive branches, two silver trumpets, two leavened loaves on Shavuot, two cherubim guard Ark of the Covenant and the entrance to Eden, two good spies (Joshua and Caleb), and two witnesses mentioned in the Bible.
 What is opposite is meant to complement for a blessing, not bring division and conflict.
-There were two pillars that protected and watched over Israel in the wilderness: a pillar of cloud by day and a pillar of fire by night.
+There were two pillars that protected and watched over Israel in the wilderness: a pillar of cloud by day and a pillar of fire by night, yet they were one.
 These watery fire pillars reflect the earthly waters and the heavenly fire waters of day two of creation.

 - Second Hebrew letter: Beht Numerical value of two.
-Pictographic meaning house, tent, sons/daughters, to build, and division.
+Pictographic meaning house, tent, sons/daughters (ben/bat), to build, and division.
 As a preposition, it means “in” or “with.”

 - 1st letter of the Bible is an enlarged Hebrew beht.
-This implies that God’s intent from the very beginning is to expand/build His House.
+This implies that God’s intent from the very beginning of creation was to expand/build His House.